Why It Matters

 Our mentors educate moms and provide them with activities to help their babies develop social, language, emotional, and motor skills.

-Mentors and moms work together on an interactive baby book and child rearing program.
-And mentors provide love and encouragement to the moms.
+Mentors and moms work together on an interactive baby book and child rearing program while mentors provide love and encouragement to the moms.

-Educate families about the growth and develop of their babies: we provide a month-to-month guide beginning prenatally through year one including milestones and activities to support baby’s growth
+• Educate families about the growth and develop of their babies: we provide a month-to-month guide beginning prenatally through baby’s early years including milestones and activities to support baby’s growth

 Your baby’s development from birth to age three has a huge impact on his or her ability to succeed in school, to go to college, to get a job with a livable wage, and to grow into an adult capable of meeting challenges head on.